An $L_\infty$ algebra structure on polyvector fields: The algebra

 \begin{example} $\mathcal{L}_2(\gamma_1\wedge\gamma_2)=\{\gamma_1,\gamma_2\}$ is the Schouten-Nijenhuis bracket. \end{example}

-\begin{remark} In what follows, we deal with dg Lie algebras, and, more generally, $L_\infty$ algebras.
-Here we meet some sign problem.
-Indeed, for a dg Lie algebra we have two possible notions of skew-commutativity of the bracket: the first is $[a,b]_1=(-1)^{\deg a\deg b +1}[b,a]_1$, and the second is $[a,b]_2=(-1)^{(\deg a+1)(\deg b+1)}[b,a]_2$.
-In what follows we will use the second concept of skew-commutativity. \end{remark}
+\begin{remark} In what follows, we consider dg Lie algebras, or, more generally, $L_\infty$ algebras.
+There is an ambiguity with the sign conventions.
+Indeed, for a dg Lie algebra there are two possible ways to define the skew-commutativity of the bracket: the first is $[a,b]_1=(-1)^{\deg a\deg b +1}[b,a]_1$, and the second is $[a,b]_2=(-1)^{(\deg a+1)(\deg b+1)}[b,a]_2$.
+In what follows we stick to the second definition of skew-commutativity. \end{remark}

 Recall that an $L_\infty$ algebra structure on a $\mathbb{Z}$-graded vector space $\g$ is a coderivation $Q$ of degree +1 of the free coalgebra $S(\g[1])$ such that $Q^2=0$.
-If $\g$ is a Lie algebra, such a $Q$ is the differential in the chain complex of the Lie algebra $\g$.
+If $\g$ is a Lie algebra, such $Q$ is given by the differential in the Chevalley-Eilenberg chain complex of the Lie algebra $\g$.